Plain tobacco packaging: Myanmar

 In October 2021, the Ministry of Health of Myanmar issued a regulation (Subordinate Legislation of Union Laws) introducing tobacco plain packaging.
 This regulation was supposed to enter into force on 10 April 2022, but entry was postponed to 1 January 2023 on April 1, 2022.
 Retailers will be allowed to sell non-compliant products for another 90 days from that date.
 The measure is postponed again in September 2022; the new entry into force becomes December 31, 2023.
 It is further postponed twice, the last time until October 21, 2025.

 Netherlands

 In the Netherlands, Paul Blokhuis, serving as State Secretary for Health, Welfare and Sports in the Third Rutte cabinet, presented in November 2018 the Prevention Agreement, an agreement concluded between the government, social organizations and private companies aimed at making Dutch people healthier.

 One of these measures was the implementation of plain packaging for cigarettes and rolling tobacco, since 1 October 2020 at the production level and 1 October 2021 at the retail level, as well as for cigars and electric cigarettes by 2022.
 This measure is meant to make smoking less attractive to young people in particular.
 The legislation also required supermarkets to hide their smoking materials.
+In June 2024, the Dutch cabinet announced that the country will be introducing plain packaging for electronic vaping products and cigars in 2025.